Tool · Investor Sam Taxes

 July 1, 2026 • By the Investor Sam Editorial Team • Reviewed by Berly Sam Varghese, Editor

-You can give $19,000 per recipient in 2025 with zero gift tax, no forms required, and no reduction to your lifetime exemption.
-For larger gifts, the $13.99 million lifetime exemption shields most families entirely.
+You can give $19,000 per recipient in 2026 with zero gift tax, no forms required, and no reduction to your lifetime exemption.
+For larger gifts, the $15 million lifetime exemption shields all but a very small number of families entirely.
 This tool calculates whether your gifts stay within the annual exclusion, how much lifetime exemption remains, and the estate tax benefit of gifting assets now instead of leaving them in your estate.

 Example: Gift per recipient this year: 19000 $ · Number of recipients: 3 · Prior taxable gifts (above annual exclusion) lifetime total: 0 $